edterbak/NodeRed_Heishamon_control/README.md

 [2022-11-28] v21.17 beta - Changes:
 - Auto increase MQTT-Blocker limit when disabling after a block. (+100)
 - Write status MQTT-Block active to output-node (request)

+[2022-11-30] v21.18 beta (experimental).
+Changes:
+- NEW: Introduce a popup when the pump is turned OFF on the controller.
+This is now detected.
+In the popup you can choose what the pump should be doing and what the default behaviour should be.
+You can find this popup under: Settings > Heat Pump > Shutdown response SETUP.
+- NEW: MQTT-Blocker; adjusted so it allows the settings entered in the popup mentioned 1 line up.
+- FIX: Small attempt of a fix to get rid of the incorrect 'RoomThermostat found or using Compensation curve.
+Using internal Panasonic WAR function.
+NodeRed WAR function is now disabled' This might do it.
+- CHANGED: RTC on/off function.
+This will now always trigger, more than once, as long as the rtc_off temp is below the actual temp.
+- CHANGED: The RTC function does NOT need to be on for the RTC on/off function to be active.
+Two separate functions they are now actually.

+>> This version has some changes which are quiet complex and fundamental.
+Testing is required.
+But do keep an eye on the performance. (dont want you to get cold) If issues come up, roll back to <<

 ********